Make Every Word Count: Adaptive BA with Fewer Words: Problem Definitions

 \end{definition}

 Byzantine Agreement (BA) is a closely related problem to BB.
-In this problem, a set $\Pi$ of $n$ processes attempt to reach a common decision.
+In this problem, a set $\Pi$ of $n$ processes each propose an initial value and they all attempt to reach a common decision.
 In addition, the decided value must be ``valid'' in some sense that makes the problem non-trivial.
 The classic notion of validity states that if all correct processes in $\Pi$ share the same initial value, then the decision must be on this value.
 This property is known as \emph{strong unanimity}, and it entails a limitation on the resilience of a protocol, requiring that $n\geq 2t+1$.
 For hereon we refer to BA with strong unanimity validity condition as \emph{strong BA}.
 Formally,

 \begin{definition}[Strong Byzantine Agreement] In Byzantine Agreement, each correct process $p_i\in\Pi$ proposes an input value $v_i$ and decides on an output value $decision_i$.
 Any strong BA solution must satisfy agreement, termination and the following validity property: